T. P. Rajalakshmi

-Rajalakshmi also saved a girl child named Mallika from female infanticide, which was practiced in those days.
-Rajalakshmi took care of the girl, educated her & brought her up.
+Rajalakshmi was awarded the Kalaimamani award in 1964.

 Early life

-T. P. Rajalakshmi was born on 11 November 1911 in the town of Saliyamangalam in the then Tanjore district of the Madras Presidency.
-As a child, she was married at the age of 11, but the child marriage did not last.
-As her family was unable to pay dowry, Rajalakshmi was sent back to her mother's house in very few days after the child marriage commenced.
-Rajalakshmi along with her parents moved to Trichy in poverty.
-Rajalakshmi, as a child, had an excellent singing talent & acting talent.
-Rajalakshmi used to sing any kinds of songs as soon as hearing and act instantly upon seeing & observing the story.
-This special quality of Rajalakshmi was recognized by 'Sankaradas Swamigal' and Rajalakshmi joined in Sankaradas Swamigal's Drama Atriste troupe & performed the lead role in Pavalakkodi & all stage plays of Sankaradas Swamigal.
+Rajalakshmi was born on 11 November 1911 in Saliamangalam, a village near present-day Thanjavur, Tamil Nadu.
+She was married at the age of 11, but the marriage reportedly did not last.
+Due to her family's reported inability to pay the dowry, Rajalakshmi was sent back to her mother's house just a few days after the marriage commenced.
+Rajalakshmi and her parents then reportedly moved to Trichy in poverty.

+Even as a child, Rajalakshmi is said to have shown promise in singing and acting.
+She could quickly learn and sing any kind of song, and instantly act out stories she observed.
+This special quality of Rajalakshmi was reportedly recognized by Sankaradas Swamigal, and she joined his drama troupe.
+Rajalakshmi went on to reportedly perform the lead role in Pavalakkodi and other stage plays produced by Sankaradas Swamigal.

 At the age of 20, Rajalakshmi fell in love and married her co-star T. V. Sundaram.
 T.P.
-Rajalakshmi gave birth to her only biological daughter in 1936 named "Kamala".
+Rajalakshmi gave birth in 1936 to her only biological child, a daughter named Kamala.
 T. P. Rajalakshmi also directed a film named Miss Kamala and inaugurated the birth year of her daughter Kamala.
 The movie Miss Kamala turned out to be a hit of those days and Rajalakshmi was a leading star of those days, which made the people to expect and wait anxiously for her upcoming movies.
 Rajalakshmi established her own production company named "Sri Rajam Talkies" and she produced her films from her own production company- Rajam Talkies.

-Rajalakshmi acted in several stage plays showing protest against the British government, who were ruling over India in those days, which made Rajalakshmi to be imprisoned several times by the British Government.
+Rajalakshmi acted in several stage plays showing protest against the British government, who ruled India in those days, which led to Rajalakshmi being imprisoned several times by the British Government.

 In addition, Rajalakshmi supported & took care of several people who came seeking help.
-Rajalakshmi's house were always filled with people who came in search of help.
+Rajalakshmi's house was always filled with people who came in search of help.
 Rajalakshmi encouraged everyone to stay with her in her house as a family.
-Rajalakshmi was a role model for the people of those days and she initiated social awareness to fight against the Female Child Assassination and to fight for the Freedom of the Nation through her lifestyle that she led.
+Rajalakshmi was a role model for the people of those days and she initiated social awareness to fight against the female child assassination and to fight for the freedom of the nation through her lifestyle that she led.